 First I got a trip round the ring inside the Colman’s Mustard Omnibus.
 We waited to one side while the judging took place.
 Then I had to get out and hop round with my camera, trying to look authentically professional, photographing the winning cow and calf.
 Luckily there was a real press photographer there too, and I could imitate the way he squatted down to get suitable low level views.
-I must have snapped the bus as well; that was one slide I did keep for myself – and here it is Then it was back on board the bus to leave the ring again.
-It only took 10 minutes at the outside – a very well paid 10 minutes.
+I must have snapped the bus as well; that was one slide I did keep for myself – and here it is!
+Then it was back on board the bus to leave the ring again.
+It only took 10 minutes at the outside – a very well paid 10 minutes work.

-In Royal terms 1977 was a significant year, and Colman’s threw in a Silver Jubilee mustard pot and tin of mustard as well!
+In Royal terms 1977 was a significant year, and Colman’s threw in a Silver Jubilee mustard pot and tin of mustard into my remuneration as well!
 It only remained to get the film developed and send off the slides.
 I don’t remember anything else about the Show but I remember my unexpected omnibus ride very well.
 I have never been to the Royal Norfolk Show since.
 Nothing could beat that day in June 1977, and I decided to go out on a high.